Ticketing and Support

 Ticket Statistics

 There is a tab inside the ticket details that will show all the details, as a summary.
-You can expand this information with the detailed ticket reports (see reports), but in general you have everything you need to know here.
+You may expand this information with the detailed ticket reports (see reports), but overall you will find everything you need to know here.
 Depending on the history of that incident, you will see more or less data.

-If in the process of the incidence it is necessary to generate a document (PDF) with all the details, in a specific format, to deliver to a client or a supplier as a delivery note or proof of execution of a job, it is necessary to carry out a part of work (Work order).
-You can define your own work parts using a template and then have it automatically filled in using macros.
+If in the process of the incidence it is necessary to generate a document (PDF) with all the details, in a specific format, to deliver to a client or a supplier as a delivery note or proof of execution of a job, it is necessary to generate a work report.
+You may define your own work reports by means of a template and then have it automatically filled in using macros.

-To create a work ticket, go to the Support → Ticket Types → Work Ticket Templates menu and click the Create button.
+To create a work ticket, go to the Support → Ticket Types → Work Ticket Templates menu and click Create.

 It will be created with the system template (there is one defined by default, which can be customized).
 It will automatically make it accessible for download in that same location.

 Some of these fields have been filled in with ticket data, others could be filled in using custom fields and others are left blank to be filled in manually by the client or operator in person.
-Download the document, and if you want you can validate it by uploading a version of that same document signed by the client (scanned or photographed) for the record.
+Download the document, and if you wish you may validate it by uploading a version of that same document signed by the client (scanned or photographed) for the record.

-Different worksheet templates can be assigned depending on the type of ticket.
-There is a set of macros you can use to replace them with the ticket data.
-We recommend that you edit the default template to understand how it works.
+Different worksheet templates may be assigned depending on the ticket type.
+There is a set of macros you may use to replace them with ticket data.
+We recommend you to edit the default template to understand how it works.

 The following macros will be replaced by the actual value in templates that use them:

-• _sitename_: Name of the page, as defined in the configuration.
+: Name of the page, as defined in the configuration._incident_title_

 Ticket status mapping

 One of the most important fields in tickets is the status.
-Using this field, you can accurately track where the ticket is in its life.
-This cycle is open to the user and can be modified.
+By using this field, you may accurately track where the ticket is in its life.
+This cycle is open to users and may be modified.

-It is possible to define a controlled flow to restrict the order of states a ticket can go through using the State Mapping feature.
-Using state mapping you can define if a ticket should go through different phases before being closed.
+It is possible to define a controlled flow to limit the order of states a ticket can go through using the State Mapping feature.
+Using state mapping you may define whether a ticket should go through different stages before being closed.
 This is configured in Support → Workflow → Status mapping.

 SLA